Cyber-Wolfe/Netflix_and_Analyze/README.md

 10. The steps 5-10 were then repeated for each site under each genre to get 66 different scatter-plots.

-*Line of Best-Fit for Linear regression of Drama Media*
+*Line of Best-Fit for Linear regression of Drama Movies*

 ![RegressionSet](https://github.com/Cyber-Wolfe/Netflix_and_Analyze/blob/main/Resources/RegressionSet.PNG)